Floorp-Projects/Floorp/taskcluster/docs/action-spec.rst

 mapping from variable names to JSON values to be used as constants.
 These variables can be referenced from task templates, but beware that they may overshadow builtin variables.
-This is mainly useful to deduplicate commonly used values, in-order to reduce template size, this features does not introduce further expressiveness.
+This is mainly useful to deduplicate commonly used values, in order to reduce template size.
+This feature does not introduce further expressiveness.